USS BENFOLD

 May 15, The Benfold arrived in Naval Station Everett, Wash., for a brief port call.

 February 5, 2008 USS Benfold, commanded by Cmdr.
 William A. Hesser, Jr., emerged from its 2008 CNO Selected Restricted Availability (SRA) Jan.
 30, equipped with the new Shipboard Protection System (SPS).
-DDG 65 is the first ship to be outfitted with SPS Block 1 version, which uses integrated radar and twin cameras to identify and engage threats from high-speed seaborne craft.
+She is the first ship to be outfitted with SPS Block 1 version, which uses integrated radar and twin cameras to identify and engage threats from high-speed seaborne craft.

 May 4, USS Benfold departed Naval Base San Diego for a scheduled deployment, as part of USS Peleliu (LHA 5) Expeditionary Strike Group.